Mythrendel/Button-Symbols/README.md

 # Button-Symbols
-A plugin that uses symbols and symbol overrides to make buttons insanely easy to re-label, re-size, position relative to parent container, and more.
-Supported in Sketch 46.2+
+Sketch plugin using symbol overrides to re-label, re-size, and re-position buttons.
+Supports nested symbols, complex button systems, icons and more!

 ## What can this plugin do for me?

-* Use symbols for buttons
+* Use symbols for buttons.
+    * Supports simple and complex button systems using various symbol replacement approaches.
-	* Change the label (using symbol override)
+	* Change the label (text override)
-	* Change the horizontal and vertical padding (does not use weird layer names for this!)
+	* Change the horizontal and vertical padding (text overrides)
-	* Change the relative position for the button (anchor to top, left, right, bottom, center)
+	* Change the offset position for the button (anchor to top, left, right, bottom, or center)

-    * Change the symbol itself to do things like re-color or change font in all button instances at once.
+## What is New in 1.3.0 (replaces 1.2.3)

 ## Install with Sketchpacks